grafana/alloy/docs/sources/configure/kubernetes.md

 It assumes that:

 - You have [installed {{< param "PRODUCT_NAME" >}} on Kubernetes using the Helm chart][k8s-install].
-- You already have a new {{< param "PRODUCT_NAME" >}} configuration that you want to apply to your Helm chart installation.
+- You already have a {{< param "PRODUCT_NAME" >}} configuration that you want to apply to your Helm chart installation.

 Refer to [Collect and forward data][collect] for information about configuring {{< param "PRODUCT_NAME" >}} to collect and forward data.